-# ADR-0004: Dual-token boundary, local validation at CON
+# ADR-0004: Dual-token boundary, with local validation at the connector

 - Status: accepted